 Stewed Chickpeas and pork belly

-It's fine to have enough vegetable soup to fill up with ingredients, but it's best to prepare a large amount so that you can add it immediately when the soup is simmering.
+vegetable soup only needs enough to cover the ingredients, it's best to prepare a little extra so you can quickly add more as the soup starts to reduce.

 Soak the chickpeas in water for at least 12 hours.
-Remove the fat from the pork belly, cut into bite-sized pieces, and sprinkle it with salt, white pepper and flour.
+Remove the fat from the pork belly, cut it into bite-sized pieces, and coat it with salt, white pepper, and flour

-Put a large pot over low heat, add olive oil and sofrit and fry.
+Place a large pot over low heat and add the olive oil and soffritto

-Once the meat is browned thoroughly, remove the meat, wipe off the oil from the frying pan, add white wine and heat it.
+Once the meat is well browned, remove it from the frying pan, wipe off the oil, add the white wine and heat

-Add pork belly, white wine from [4], chickpeas, and vegetable soup to the pot from [2], and soak the whole thing in the soup, and simmer over medium heat for about an hour.
-If the soup starts to simmer in the middle, add some soup.
+Add the pork belly, white wine from [4], chickpeas, and enough vegetable broth to cover the entire contents of the pot [2], and simmer over medium heat for about an hour.
+If the liquid begins to reduce, add more broth

-Taste and adjust the taste with salt.
-Serve it in a bowl and pour it with Italian parsley and Parmesan cheese to finish off.
+Taste and adjust seasoning with salt.
+Serve in a serving dish and top with Italian parsley and Parmesan cheese

 -

-- Chickpeas used soaked in water for 12 hours
+- chickpeas soaked in water for 12 hours

 - 400g